Mendocino County Truck Accident Lawyers

 Comparative negligence is a key legal principle in personal injury cases across California, including the county of Mendocino.
 The concept aids in determining the degree of fault each party involved in an accident carries.

 California applies the “pure comparative negligence” rule.
-This rule enables a damaged party to recover damages reduced by their comparative negligence percentage.
-Essentially, even if you share some blame in an accident, you can still seek compensation for damages—the amount awarded will be reduced based on your percentage of fault.
+This rule allows the injured party to still pursue compensation for their damages, diminished by their percentage of comparative negligence.
+Essentially, even if you share some blame in an accident, you can still seek compensation for damages — the amount awarded will be reduced based on your percentage of fault.

-Consider it this way – you were in a car accident where the total damage amounted to $10,000.
+Consider it this way — you were in a car accident where the total damage amounted to $10,000.
 After evaluating the circumstances, the court found you 30% at fault.
-Therefore, your recoverable damages would now be $7,000 (subtracting 30% from the total).
+Therefore, the amount of your potential compensation would now be $7,000 (subtracting 30% from the total).

 Common Injuries Suffered By Victims Of Truck Accidents In Mendocino County

-- Traumatic Brain Injuries – The most common injury among truck accident victims is TBI.
+- Traumatic Brain Injuries — One of the most common injuries among truck accident victims is a TBI.
 These injuries occur when a significant impact jolts the brain inside the skull.
 The severity of a TBI can range from mild concussions to more severe conditions like cognitive impairment, memory loss, and personality change.

 - Spinal Cord Injuries — Injuries relating to the spinal cord are another grim reality within the realm of truck accidents.
 The impact and weight differential inherent to these accidents can result in damaged vertebrae, fractured discs, or, in the worst-case scenario, paralysis.